lbrito1/blog/content/posts/2021-09-30-job_offers_pandemic.md

 -rw-rw-r-- 1 leo leo  23K out  1 13:05  Invitations.csv
 </code></pre></div>

-The Connections export is somewhat limited for our purposes: I only actively add people on Linkedin during a job search.
+The Connections export is somewhat limited for our purposes: I only actively add people on LinkedIn during a job search.

 Messages are a bit more interesting because a lot of recruiters immediately offer a position in their first contact (sometimes even with a pre-scheduled Google calendar event!
 I wish things were this straightforward back when I was finishing school).